matthias-reis/carda-gatsby/content/articles/2023/10/from-overseas-zake-demain-des-l-aube-en.md

 ---
 date: 2023-10-17T13:35:58.902Z
-slug: from-overseas-zake-demain-des-l-aube-en
 typeName: Review
 title: From Overseas & Zakè - "Demain, dès l'aube"
 subTitle: New ambient Pearls for the Dark Season
-seoTitle: 'Ambient Review: From Overseas & Zakè – "Demain, dès l''aube"'
+seoTitle: "Ambient Review: From Overseas & Zakè – \"Demain, dès l'aube\""
-description: "„Demain, dès l'aube‟ - „Tomorrow at Sunrise‟ is a magnificent new album by From Overseas and Zakè.
-Please enjoy the review and have a listen!"
+description: „Demain, dès l'aube‟ - „Tomorrow at Sunrise‟ is a magnificent new album by From Overseas and Zakè.
+Please enjoy the review and have a listen!
-excerpt: "„Demain, dès l'aube‟ - „Tomorrow at Sunrise‟ is the powerful new ambient LP by my ambient favourites Kévin Séry, aka From Overseas and Zach Frizzell, aka Zakè.
-Please enjoy my review and learn more about their way of combining the light sights of life with the darker ones in the most beautiful way."
+excerpt: „Demain, dès l'aube‟ - „Tomorrow at Sunrise‟ is the powerful new ambient LP by my ambient favourites Kévin Séry, aka From Overseas and Zach Frizzell, aka Zakè.
+Please enjoy my review and learn more about their way of combining the light sights of life with the darker ones in the most beautiful way.
 image: https://storage.googleapis.com/cardamonchai-media/2023-10-17/from-overseas-zake-demain-des-l-aube-jpeg-imagine-181818_534943_1024_768/640.webp
 copyright: Overseas & Zakè
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-10-17/from-overseas-zake-demain-des-l-aube-og-2-jpeg-imagine-181818_403934_1200_630/640.webp